ALuchinsky/tdavec/paper_v2/paper.md

 As it was mentioned in the previous section, vectorization step is extremely important to include TDA in the ML pipeline.
 Up to now lots of different vectorization methods were proposed (see the Appendix below for short description of some of the existing ones).
 It turns out that performance accuracy of the ML algorithms depends strongly on the choice of the used vectorization, so it could be very interesting to be able to compare different approaches.

 In order to do such a comparison it would be useful to have all considered vectorization methods implemented in one package in the uniform manner.
-Unfortunately, up to now such a package does not exist. all mentioned in the Introduction libraries do have implementation of some of the vectorizations (see table for quick comparison), but there is no ackage combining all of them together.
+Unfortunately, up to now such a package does not exist. all mentioned in the Introduction libraries do have implementation of some of the vectorization (see table for quick comparison), but there is no ackage combining all of them together.
 More over, in R all the code behind the existing vector implementation is written using standard R factions, which may prove slow and inefficient in large-scale computations.
 In addition, the interfaces of various factions in different packages are not compatible with each other, which makes the comparison even more chalenging.

 The TDArea R package and its Python counterpart aim to fill these gaps.
 Its contributions can be summarized as following:

-1. It expands the list of implemented vector summaries of PDs by providing vectorizations of eight functional summaries found in the TDA literature: \emph{Betti function}, \emph{persistence landscape function}, \emph{persistence silhouette function}, \emph{persistent entropy summary function} [@atienza2020stability], \emph{Euler characteristic curve} [@richardson2014efficient], \emph{normalized life curve} [@chung2022persistence], \emph{persistence surface} [@adams2017persistence] and \emph{persistence block} [@chan2022computationally] (see the Appendix for their definitions).
+1. It expands the list of implemented vector summaries of PDs by providing vectorization of eight functional summaries found in the TDA literature: \emph{Betti function}, \emph{persistence landscape function}, \emph{persistence silhouette function}, \emph{persistent entropy summary function} [@atienza2020stability], \emph{Euler characteristic curve} [@richardson2014efficient], \emph{normalized life curve} [@chung2022persistence], \emph{persistence surface} [@adams2017persistence] and \emph{persistence block} [@chan2022computationally] (see the Appendix for their definitions).

 2. A univariate summary function $f$ of a PD is typically vectorized by evaluating it at each point of a superimposed one dimensional grid and arranging the resulting values into a vector:
 \begin{equation}\label{stand_vec}